nealmcb/anonymize_cvr/specification.md

   - Multiple rare styles together
   - Rare styles with common (non-rare) styles
 - When combining with common styles, prefer popular/common styles that share similar contests
-- Strategy: Use similarity-based grouping to minimize loss of information
+- Strategy: Use similarity-based grouping to preserve statistical properties and maintain auditability
+  - Aggregating similar styles preserves vote pattern structure better than mixing dissimilar styles
+  - This makes aggregated rows more meaningful and useful for audit purposes
+  - We aggregate as few ballots as possible (minimum 10) while still ensuring anonymity

 ### 3. Style Similarity
 - Styles are considered similar based on contest overlap (Jaccard similarity)